Atlanta Last Will & Testament Attorney

 - Two or more witnesses must sign the will in the testator’s presence

 You’ve likely heard the terms wills and trusts used almost interchangeably, but there are distinct differences between the two.
 As discussed, a will is a written document that has been signed and witnessed, demonstrating how your property will be distributed once you pass away; it also can outline the guardianship of children.
-A trust, however, establishes a lifetime management plan to manage property actively for its duration of use.
+A trust, however, establishes a lifetime plan to manage property actively for its duration of use.

-Trusts must be actively funded, set up to control the assets placed within it; while a will passes assets along and essentially moves on.
+Trusts must be actively funded and set up to control the assets placed within them, while a will passes assets along and essentially moves on.
 Depending on the circumstances, such as who is the recipient of your assets after your passing and whether you want the management of assets, you can determine which is the right avenue for your estate.
 The trust will involve far more upfront effort and expense but has a more dynamic set of options to handle your assets after your passing, so it depends on what assets you have at the time of your passing.

 How Do I Contest a Will?